-Updated: 29 March 2023
+Updated: 25 April 2023

-In the reported case of AW (sufficiency of protection) Pakistan [2011], the Upper Tribunal found that '... it cannot be said that such a general insufficiency of state protection has been established.'
+In the reported case of AW (sufficiency of protection) Pakistan [2011], the Upper Tribunal, having regard to the CG case AH (Sufficiency of Protection, Sunni Extremists) Pakistan CG [2002] UKIAT 05862, found that '... it cannot be said that such a general insufficiency of state protection has been established.'